Moz-NIEC/hacktoberfest/README.md

 ### Sponsors:
 - T-shirt* by Digital Ocean & GitHub
-- You can also reedem $10 credit in infrastructure at [Digital Ocean](do.co/hacktoberfest17).
+- You can also redeem $10 credit in infrastructure at [Digital Ocean](do.co/hacktoberfest17).
-- Win swag from various FOSS organisations
+- Win swag from various FOSS organizations

 For Partnership/Sponsorship opportunities, contact [Shivam Singhal](https://mozillians.org/en-US/u/championshuttler/) at championshuttler@gmail.com , 9310945854